Georgetown–Lewes Trail: Trail Description

 The trail starts in Georgetown, where connects residents to the Georgetown Little League Complex, the Sussex Academy of Arts and Science, and the future Sussex County Park.

 After a 7-mile gap it picks up Fischer Road and passes through a tree tunnel, meadows and fields and the town of Lewes, where a park next to the Lewes Public Library offers parking, restrooms, benches, a water bottle–filling station, and an in-formation kiosk.
 The park also features preserved rails, a replica train station and a restored caboose from the old Delaware Coast Line Railroad that used to run the rail line.
 That section ends at the canal where it connects to the Junction and Breakwater Trail.

 From the eastern section trailhead, the trail goes east towards the coast.
-After a brief stretch of street traffic, the trail's wide lanes open up to a beautiful mix of sand, sea grass, and pine trees, offering intermittent shade.
+After a brief stretch of street traffic, the trail's wide lanes open up to a mix of sand, sea grass, and pine trees, offering intermittent shade.
 Just before Cape Henlopen State Park the trail leaves the railroad ROW and moves onto a protected bike lane.